 S/FTP and F/UTP vs. UTP - How does the Need to Ground Effect Installation Practices?

 A standards-based UTP network cabling system requires no path to ground.
-However, according to ANSI-J-STD-607-A "Commercial Building Grounding (Earthing) and Bonding Requirements For Telecommunications", shielded cabling channels are required to be bonded through a conducting path to the Telecommunications Grounding Busbar (TGB) in the telecommunications room (TR).
+However, according to ANSI-J-STD-607-A “Commercial Building Grounding (Earthing) and Bonding Requirements For Telecommunications”, screened and shielded cabling channels are required to be bonded through a conducting path to the Telecommunications Grounding Busbar (TGB) in the telecommunications room (TR).
 Like UTP systems, F/UTP and S/FTP horizontal cable is terminated to outlets at the work area and in the TR.
-Shielded connector designs, such as Siemon's Z-MAX 6A shielded and TERA® Quick-Ground™ outlets, automatically ground to the patch panel in the TR during installation, without the need to individually provide a ground termination for each outlet.
+Screened and shielded connector designs, such as Siemon’s Z-MAX™ 6A Shielded and TERA® outlets, automatically ground to the patch panel in the TR during installation, without the need to individually provide a ground termination for each outlet.
 The only additional step required to ground these F/UTP and S/FTP cabling systems is to connect a 6 AWG wire from the ground lug provided on the patch panel to the TGB.

 The recommended grounding sequence is as follows: the , the outlet self-grounds to the patch panel, and then the panel is grounded to the equipment rack or adjacent metallic pathways.
 The basic sequence is reflected in the diagram below.

-- F/UTP or S/FTP shield is terminated by the outlet
+- F/UTP cables screen or the S/FTP shield is terminated by the outlet

 - Outlet makes contact with patch panel’s grounding strip as outlets are snapped into place

-- Panel is grounded to equipment rack or adjacent metal pathways via 6 AWG wire attached to panel ground lug
+- Panel is grounded to equipment rack or adjacent metal pathways via a 12 AWG wire attached to panel ground lug

 - 6 AWG ground wire connects rack to the TGB